pulkitsharma07/pulkitsharma07.github.io/_posts/2020-10-03-hacktoberfest-india.markdown

 People everywhere on this planet are just slaves of their circumstances and the societal constructs which surround them.
 When push comes to shove (which is the permanent state for most Indians), we only care about one thing, **survival**.

 So, it doesn’t really matter how one gets a Hacktoberfest T-Shirt, as people don't really have the conscience to see the consequences of doing that.
-As everyone one around them is doing the same Jugaad, so why not join the herd ?
+As everyone around them is applying some Jugaad, so why not join the herd ?

 ### Probable Future ###